 Newman was born in Chegutu, Zimbabwe in 1956.
 As a child, his favourite pastimes were clay modelling and woodcarving.
 After school, he had a succession of jobs, including being a lorry driver.
-From 1987, he has pursued the career to which he is naturally suited, creative art.
+From 1987 to 2007, he pursued the career to which he is naturally suited, creative art.
 Albert Mamvura, a famous 'first generation' Zimbabwean sculptor, inspired and influenced him greatly.

-Newman is the most senior artist resident at the Chitungwiza Arts Centre in Zimbabwe.
-He is well-known and highly respected among the contemporary sculpture community.
+Newman is well-known and highly respected among the contemporary sculpture community.
 His work has been featured in many major exhibitions, including at the National Gallery in Harare.
 Recent group exhibitions include:

 - Matombo Gallery, Salzburg, Austria (2005, 2006)